jruels/secure-cicd-pipelines/labs/git_history/index.md

 git hist --all
 ```

 In our output, we see that the bad commits haven’t disappeared.
 They are still in the repository.
-It’s just that they are no longer listed in the main branch.
+It’s just that they are no longer listed in the master branch.
 If we hadn’t tagged them, they would still be in the repository, but there would be no way to reference them other than using their hash names.
 Commits that are unreferenced remain in the repository until the system runs the garbage collection software.

 ### Dangers of Reset